Convert 65 Fahrenheit To Celsius

 Method 3: Using an Online Converter

 Numerous online calculators and converters are readily available.
 These tools often provide a simple input field where you can enter the Fahrenheit value, and they instantly output the equivalent Celsius value.
 This method is particularly useful for quick conversions without needing to remember the formula or consult a table.
-However, reliance on online tools requires a stable internet connection.
+Even so, reliance on online tools requires a stable internet connection.

 The Science Behind the Conversion: Why the Formula Works